All Episodes

 We better just get used to it and be prepared to die.

-That we had all these horror stories about the general flu.
+It was just a year ago, was it not, that we had all these horror stories about the general flu.

 And then the reason was there was a shortage of vaccine because Bush was fighting the war on terror and all of our resources had been diverted.

-Well, the truth of the matter is there aren't any countries companies making vaccine because the Clintons try to take the profit out of it back in the late period of their administration with with trying to make sure that health vaccine, uh flu vaccine was free to every kid, and it bombed out it drove companies out of the business of manufacturing it.
+Well, the truth of the matter is, there aren't any countries, companies making vaccine because the Clintons try to take the profit out of it back in the late period of their administration with trying to make sure that health vaccine, flu vaccine, was free to every kid, and it bombed out it.

-And I haven't seen any evidence of I just think it's natural media hysteria.
+I just think it's natural media hysteria.

-I think it doesn't take much to get it started.
+It doesn't take much to get it started.

-There's a story about a college professor somewhere out in California, who is running a little project in his class.
+There's a story about a college professor somewhere out in California who is running a little project in his class.

 He's asking students to produce scam news to see if they can get it printed in California newspapers.

-Now, when I first read this, and it's linked to on Drudge, when I first read this, well, who has this guy?
+Now, when I first read this, and it's linked to On Drudge, when I first read this, well, who has this guy?

 No, this is brilliant because I stopped to think it happens all the time.